This guidance applies in England

 - there is a positive culture result for M. bovis during a TB breakdown

-- the herd has one or more slaughterhouse cases of TB with a culture result positive for M. bovis
+- the herd has one or more slaughterhouse cases of TB with a PCR test or culture result positive for M. bovis

-All herds experiencing a new TB breakdown in the High Risk and Edge Areas of England (and certain herds in the Low Risk Area), must undergo a minimum of two successive skin herd tests at severe interpretation with negative results before they can regain OTF status, irrespective of post mortem and culture results.
+Generally, all herds experiencing a new TB breakdown in the High Risk and Edge Areas of England (and OTFW herds in the Low Risk Area), must undergo a minimum of two successive skin herd tests at severe interpretation with negative results before they can regain OTF status, irrespective of post mortem and culture results.
 The readings of the disclosing skin test are also reinterpreted at severe.